-- For online backups, mysqlbackup contacts the MySQL server to determine the keyring plugin the server is using, which, currently, is either one of keyring_file or keyring_okv (for offline backups, the --keyring option must be used to convey the same information to mysqlbackup). mysqlbackup also finds out from the server where to access the keyring (for offline backup, the --keyring_file_data or --keyring_okv_conf_dir option must be used to supply the same information).
-Once mysqlbackup has access to the keyring, it obtains the master key and uses it to decrypt the encrypted tablespace keys, which were used to encrypt the InnoDB tables on the server. - Using the user password supplied with the option --encrypt-password (users who do not want to supply the password on the command line or in a default file may use the option without specifying any value; mysqlbackup then asks the user to type in the password before the operation starts), mysqlbackup reencrypts the tablespace keys.
-For each encrypted table, the reencrypted tablespace key, together with other information, is stored into a transfer file (with the .bkt extension), which is saved into the backup.
+- For MySQL Enterprise Backup 4.1.0, MySQL Enterprise Backup 4.1.1 and later working with MySQL Enterprise Server 5.7.20 and earlier, or MySQL Enterprise Backup 4.1.1 and later working with MySQL Community Server 5.7: - For online backups, mysqlbackup contacts the MySQL server to determine the keyring plugin the server is using, which, currently, is either one of keyring_file or keyring_okv (for offline backups, the --keyring option must be used to convey the same information to mysqlbackup). mysqlbackup also finds out from the server where to access the keyring (for offline backup, the --keyring_file_data or --keyring_okv_conf_dir option must be used to supply the same information).
+Once mysqlbackup has access to the keyring, it obtains the master key and uses it to decrypt the encrypted tablespace keys, which were used to encrypt the InnoDB tables on the server. - Using the user password supplied with the option --encrypt-password, mysqlbackup reencrypts the tablespace keys.
+For each encrypted table, the reencrypted tablespace key, together with other information, is stored into a transfer file (with the .bkt extension), which is saved into the backup. - For MySQL Enterprise Backup 4.1.1 and later working with MySQL Enterprise Server 5.7.21 and later: - MySQL Enterprise Backup always stores the master key for encryption in an encrypted file inside the backup, irrespective of the kind of keyring plugin the server uses. - mysqlbackup contacts the MySQL server to determine the keyring plugin the server is using, which, currently, is one of keyring_encrypted_file, keyring_file, keyring_okv, or keyring aws. - If the server is using the keyring_encrypted_file plugin, the user must use the option -encrypt-password to supply to mysqlbackup the keyring file encryption password that has been set on the server with the keyring_encrypted_file_password option. mysqlbackup then copies over from the server the encrypted keyring data file, which contains the master key used to encrypt all the tablespace keys, into the meta folder in the backup.
+The encrypted tablespace files are also copied into the backup. - If the server uses a keyring plugin other than keyring_encrypted_file, mysqlbackup accesses the keyring to obtain the master key and uses it to decrypt the encrypted tablespace keys, which were used to encrypt the InnoDB tables on the server.
+The master key is then put into a keyring data file encrypted with the user password supplied with the option --encrypt-password and saves the file, named keyring_kef, into the meta folder in the backup.